-Today, the University has more than 100 buildings, a total enrollment that has averaged more than 10,000 the past 10 years, a full-time faculty of 705 and assets of \$2.16 billion - including an endowment of \$1.2 billion (market value, May 31, 2011).
+Today, the University has more than 100 buildings, a total enrollment that has averaged more than 10,000 the past 10 years, a full-time faculty of 723 and assets of \$2.2 billion - including an endowment of \$1.2 billion (market value, May 31, 2012).

-Offering only a handful of degree programs at its 1915 opening, the University presently awards baccalaureate degrees in more than 80 programs through five undergraduate schools and a wide variety of graduate degrees through those and professional schools.
+Offering only a handful of degree programs at its 1915 opening, the University presently awards baccalaureate degrees in more than 80 programs through five undergraduate schools and a wide variety of graduate degrees through those and one professional school.

-Of the 10,982 students enrolled for the 2011 fall term, 6,221 were undergraduates and 4,761 were graduate students.
-The full-time equivalent enrollment was 6,093 for undergraduates and 3,253 for graduate students.
+Of the 10,893 students enrolled for the 2012 fall term, 6,249 were undergraduates and 4,644 were graduate students.
+The full-time equivalent enrollment was 6,155 for undergraduates and 3,256 for graduate students.

-Nearly all the students in SMU's first class came from Dallas County, but now 49 percent of the University's undergraduate student body comes from outside Texas.
+Nearly all the students in SMU's first class came from Dallas County, but now 48 percent of the University's undergraduate student body comes from outside Texas.
 In a typical school year, students come to SMU from every state; from more than 90 foreign countries; and from all races, religions and economic levels.

-Undergraduate enrollment is 52 percent female.
-Graduate and professional enrollment is 43 percent female.
+Undergraduate enrollment is 51 percent female.
+Graduate and professional enrollment is 42 percent female.

 A majority of SMU undergraduates receive some form of financial aid.
-In 2011-2012, 76.9 percent of first-year students received some form of financial aid, and 32 percent of first-year students received need-based financial aid.
+In 2012-2013, 80 percent of first-year students received some form of financial aid, and 37 percent of first-year students received need-based financial aid.